wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

 The [Wavefront proxy](proxies.html) ingests data and forwards them to the Wavefront service in a secure, fast, and reliable manner.
 It prevents data loss, simplifies firewall configuration, and allows you to filter or enrich data before they arrive at the Wavefront service.
 {% include note.html content="Supported with Wavefront Proxy version 7.0 and later.
 Before sending data via the proxy, you need to [Install and Manage Wavefront Proxies](proxies_installing.html)."%}

-Copy and paste the following property.
+Copy and paste the following property to the `application.properties` file.
 ```
 management.wavefront.uri=proxy://<Proxy_Host>:2878
 ```